tenzir/tenzir/changelog/next/features/3156--measure-incremental.md

-The `measure` operator now returns running totals with the `--incremental` option.
+The `measure` operator now returns running totals with the `--cumulative` option.